-• Federal agencies, including the Department of Commerce and Federal Trade Commission, should continue to engage with counterparts in the European Union with the aim of reaching an agreement to replace the Privacy Shield Agreement with a new, more robust framework for transatlantic data flows in light of the 2020 "Schrems II" decision.
-TechNet's principles on privacy can be found on page 43.

-• Rejecting international efforts to impose special taxes on digital businesses while encouraging governments to engage via the Organisation of Economic Cooperation and Development's inclusive framework to develop a comprehensive income tax-based and treaty-compliant solution that applies equally across the digitalized economy.

-• Ensure that any new domestic manufacturing requirements in federal government purchasing are consistent with our international obligations and do not interfere with markets or hinder the development of global supply chains.

-- Making sure U.S. companies can compete on a level playing field for procurement opportunities with the governments of our trading partners. - Allowing products with commercial encryption to be traded freely.

-Heightened attention to the need for global supply and value chains particularly important to global innovation - which are often disrupted by government imposition of data localization requirements, including forced technology transfers, audits of proprietary code and other trade secrets, and investment conditions that discriminate against U.S. interests.

-• Efforts by the U.S. Government to strengthen critical supply chains insofar as they do not discriminate in the open, global marketplaces.
+- Heightened attention to the need for global supply and value chains particularly important to global innovation - which are often disrupted by government imposition of data localization requirements, including forced technology transfers, audits of proprietary code and other trade secrets, and investment conditions that discriminate against U.S. interests. - The 2022 European Union-U.S. Data Privacy Framework and President Biden's Executive Order on Enhancing Safeguards for the United States Signals Intelligence Activities.
+TechNet's principles on privacy can be found here. - Rejecting international efforts to impose special taxes on digital businesses while encouraging governments to engage via the Organization of Economic Cooperation and Development's inclusive framework to develop a comprehensive income tax-based and treaty-compliant solution that applies equally across the digitized economy.
+A final treaty must be approved by Congress. - Ensure that any domestic manufacturing requirements in federal government purchasing are consistent with our international obligations and do not interfere with markets or hinder the development of global supply chains. - Making sure U.S. companies can compete on a level playing field for procurement opportunities with the governments of our trading partners. - Efforts by the U.S. Government to strengthen critical supply chains insofar as they do not discriminate in the open, global marketplaces.

-• Incentives and investments to increase the domestic production of semiconductors.

-• Greater expansion of market access for trade in services, including those that are digitally delivered.

-• Customs modernization and open payment systems that support e-commerce and digital trade flows, particularly by small- and medium-sized enterprises (SMEs).
-This support includes trade facilitation measures and customs relief to small businesses operating abroad by compelling our trading partners to raise their de minimis thresholds to better align with the standards of the U.S and maintaining current U.S. de minimis policy.

-• A copyright framework modeled on current U.S. law which incentivizes innovation by providing reliable protection for all creative works, including software.
-This should include appropriate limitations and exceptions, consistent with current U.S. law, to drive the growth of new emerging technologies, such as machine learning and text and data mining.

-• Interoperable data privacy and cybersecurity standards and, where available, utilizing international models and best practices.

-• Securing commitments by our trading partners to build the capabilities of their national entities responsible for coordinated vulnerability disclosures undertaken voluntarily by the private sector.
+- Incentives and investments to increase the domestic production of semiconductors. - Greater expansion of market access for trade in services, including those that are digitally delivered. - Customs modernization and open payment systems that support e-commerce and digital trade flows, particularly by small- and mediumsized enterprises (SMEs).
+This support includes trade facilitation measures and customs relief to small businesses operating abroad by compelling our trading partners to raise their de minimis thresholds to better align with the standards of the U.S. and maintaining current U.S. de minimis policy.
+Congress must also preserve the U.S. de minimis threshold. - A copyright framework modeled on current U.S. law which incentivizes innovation by providing reliable protection for all creative works, including software.
+This should include appropriate limitations and exceptions, consistent with current U.S. law, to drive the growth of new emerging technologies, such as machine learning and text and data mining. - Interoperable data privacy and cybersecurity standards and, where available, utilizing international models and best practices. - Securing commitments by our trading partners to build the capabilities of their national entities responsible for coordinated vulnerability disclosures undertaken voluntarily by the private sector.

-• Addressing concerns about China's trade practices via targeted policy responses and international coalition efforts, instead of tariffs that lead to higher prices, slower economic output, and weaker demand for American products.

-• The expansion of digital trade rules in the Indo-Pacific region.
+- Addressing concerns about China's trade practices via targeted policy responses and international coalition efforts, instead of tariffs that lead to higher prices, slower economic output, and weaker demand for American products. - To support high-tech manufacturing and jobs in the U.S., the Biden administration should immediately implement a fair, transparent, and comprehensive exclusion process for Section 301 China tariffs, while working toward the full removal of China tariffs that serve as a tax on American consumers and businesses. - The expansion of digital trade rules in the Indo-Pacific region.

-• The Foreign Investment Risk Review Modernization Act (FIRRMA), included in the 2019 National Defense Authorization Act, which reformed the Committee on Foreign Investment in the U.S., and the Export Control Reform Act (ECRA), which created new processes focused on emerging technologies.
-Congress and the Administration should ensure that FIRRMA and ECRA are implemented in ways that keep the U.S. at the forefront of innovation in emerging technologies while effectively addressing important national security objectives.
+• The Foreign Investment Risk Review Modernization Act (FIRRMA), included in the 2019 National Defense Authorization Act, which reformed the Committee on Foreign Investment in the U.S., and the Export Control Reform Act (ECRA). which created new processes focused on emerging technologies.
+Congress and the administration should ensure that FIRRMA and ECRA are implemented in ways that keep the U.S. at the forefront of innovation in emerging technologies while effectively addressing important national security objectives.
+Congress and the administration may consider a careful evaluation of whether existing law can be leveraged to address national security concerns with respect to outbound investment.

-XI.
-Intellectual Property and Patent Reform
+X. Intellectual Property and Patent Reform